Surajaraikar/Free-Scribe/README.md

-# Free-Scribe
+# free-scribe
-The React FreeScribe Translation Project is an innovative tool designed to capture audio recordings and  provide real-time translations.
+ React web based transcription & translation app that uses web workers to run ML models in the browser